bridgethaney/E3_Visualization_Essay/README.md

 ### PROS

-The positives of this project overall involve the effective implementation of a responsive map, as well as al.
+The positives of this project overall involve the effective implementation of a responsive map, as well as the actual data.
+Allowing users to customize their experience with the map and be able to single out certain months and years of the data creates a more advantageous method of research.
+Instead of having to re-watch the time lapse over and over, it can be paused and switched to different periods.

+It is ultimately a well-done map that promotes a more

 ### CONS